-In case of anticipated departure requested by the intern, the IO may ask for the refund of travel costs already reimbursed by IO.
+Any lump-sum relocation payment shall not exceed 1.200 Euros.
+In case of anticipated departure requested by the intern, the IO may ask for the refund of half of the lump-sum relocation payment already granted to the intern.